RhymeForge · Word page

 Why networking rhymes the way it does

 The phonology of networking is a three-syllable core: the high /ɪ/ (/ɪ/), then it rings out through a nasal.
-In our 54,000-word dictionary the perfect-rhyme pool returns 0 matches, family rhymes 0, additive and subtractive together 8, assonance 13,295, and consonance 0.
-That's a narrow strict column with a very deep slant well beneath it.
-Modern songwriting reads those slants as rhymes; the ear has been trained on them for a century.
+In our 54,000-word dictionary the perfect-rhyme pool returns 11 matches, family rhymes 2, additive and subtractive together 122, assonance 3,744, and consonance 170.
+The mix gives you options across the board.
+Strict rhymes for the structural beats, family or assonance for the interior lines.
 Writing-tip: don't end every line with the strict rhyme.
 Use the slant columns at the joints and the strict matches at the seams.
 Networking works hardest when the slant carries the verse and the strict match closes the chorus.

 More songwriting tools